 Did you know that it’s possible to turn off cellular data for specific apps on iPhone and iPad?
 For the most part, you don’t need to prevent certain apps from using mobile data.
 But this iOS 13 / 14 feature is useful if and when you are on a limited data plan.
 Surprisingly, we can use this trick to block ads in iPhone games too.
 If this sounds interesting, let’s dig in and learn more.

 - Open the Settings app on your iPhone.

 - Tap on Cellular.

 - Similarly, you may also disable cellular data for iCloud Drive.

-When you turn off the switches for the apps, cellular data will be turned off for those apps alone while it will be available for others.
+When you turn off the switches for the applications, cellular data will be turned off for those applications alone while it will be available for others.
 This comes in handy when, say, you want to make sure you have access to mail, but you don’t want Apple Music, Facebook, WhatsApp, or any other app to be fetching data.